 C. The Implementation of Direct Access Suspension

-There are numerous issues related to the implementation of direct access suspension that have been the subject of advice letter filings by the utilities [citation] as well as the telephonic settlement meet and confer discussion held on [date].
+There are numerous issues related to the implementation of direct access suspension that have been the subject of advice letter filings by the utilities [citation], a filing of a “plan” by SCE, as well as the telephonic settlement meet and confer discussion held on [date].
 AReM believes that the filings and the discussion have not sufficiently dealt with the myriad issues related to direct access suspension.
 AReM therefore attaches hereto as Appendix A, a list of the issues related to direct access suspension, which AReM asks be the subject of the forthcoming hearings.

 [NOTE: do we want to have this proceeding deal with the issues that lked to DA suspension in the first place….the DWR revenue requirement, the Treasurer’s letter, etc?
 Let’s discuss.]
+I first thought “no”, but I would like to hear your reasoning.

 D. The Suspension of the PX Credit Audit